 Voyaging in the Wake of the WhalersAdd to My Trip | View My Trip

 “Voyaging in the Wake of the Whalers” is a new exploration of America’s historic and contemporary relationship with whales and whaling.
-The exhibition opened after the unprecedented 38th Voyage of the 1841 whaleship and National Historic Landmark Charles W. Morgan, the flagship and signature vessel of Mystic Seaport, which sits at its berth within sight of the gallery entrance.
+The exhibition opened after the unprecedented 38th Voyage of the 1841 whaleship and National Historic Landmark Charles W. Morgan, the flagship and signature vessel of Mystic Seaport Museum, which sits at its berth within sight of the gallery entrance.

 Using collections artifacts and artwork alongside compelling audio-visual elements, immersive displays, and thought-provoking interpretation, the exhibit pushes past the mechanics of whaling to show the richer and deeper stories of the peoples, places, ships, and whales that impacted and were impacted by whaling since the Morgan’s construction in 1841.

 In the words of guest curator Anne Witty, “The stories in this exhibit braid together people, whales, history, and culture.
 Here are tales of work and wonder, wealth and poverty, nature and society.
 Objects of work, struggle, and leisure.
 Images of violence and beauty, of forgotten people and lifeways that are strange to us today.”

 On display are more than 100 whaling-related artifacts, images, and documents, including logbooks, photographs, scrimshaw, ship models, and souvenirs, as well as moving images, oral histories, and sound recordings.
 Some of the artifacts and images have only recently been added to the collection and are on public display for the first time.